Timmy-124/Data-Analysis-Portfolio/README.md

    ### Case Study: Sales Analysis for "Brew Bliss" Coffee Shop
    ### Overview
  This case study examines the sales performance of "Brew Bliss," a fictional coffee shop, with the goal of refining its sales strategies to boost profitability.
 The coffee shop owner aims to enhance sales by focusing on improving underperforming products and maximizing the revenue from top-performing items.
 Additionally, the study involves analyzing monthly sales trends over the past six months to detect fluctuations and understand their underlying causes.
+  ### Stakeholders
+  The Owner of Brew Bliss and the Sales Team